jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 missed.
 This approach is not incompatible with a problem domain where the usefulness of an earlier part is dependent on the correct delivery of the whole providing optimistic locking is used.
-In this case earlier parts may be used immediately but their effect rolled back should a notification of failure be received.
+In this case earlier parts may be used immediately but their effect rolled back should the transfer later fail.

 Agile methodologies, frequent deployments, and compatibility today with versions tomorrow
 -----------------------------------------------------------------------------------------

 In most respects a SOA architecture fits well with the fast release cycle encouraged by Agile methodologies.
-Because in SOA we may consider that all data is local rather than global and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
+Because in SOA we may consider that all data is local and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
 In allowing a design to emerge organically it should be possible